 How many Audible books can you return?

 Because it can make for a really nasty surprise when one day, you get an email from Audible stating that you have “abused the rules” and won’t be able to exchange audiobooks again.
+I don’t know about you, but an email like that would definitely freak me out!

 And that brings us to the second issue that you have to be aware of whenever you want to return a book on Audible that you have already listened to…